-There have been many studies on post-pandemic survival strategies for COVID-19, but the current study departed in several aspects.
-Firstly, this study employed an integrative qualitative and quantitative approach in which in-depth interviews are used to explore the experiences of business actors during the crisis.
-The quantitative study verifies most SMEs' experiences in Indonesia.
-We expect the results to be an initial map of the SMEs' struggle through crises in other developing countries.
+Many studies have been conducted on post-pandemic survival strategies for COVID-19, but the current study has departed from prior studies in several aspects.
+Firstly, this study employed an integrative qualitative and quantitative approach in which in-depth interviews were conducted to explore the experiences of business actors during the crisis.
+The quantitative study verified the experiences of more SMEs in Indonesia.
+We expect the results to be an initial map of the SMEs' struggles during crises in other developing countries.